ledinhtan/ml-manufacturing-process-prediction/README.md

 # 🔬 Data-Driven Analysis and Machine Learning for Solid Oxide Cell (SOC) Fabrication

 *This project deals with the application of machine learning to the process of tape casting, which is one of the main manufacturing processes for solid oxide fuel and electrolyser cells.
-It further targets to predict the physical properties of the fuel-electrode support across stages such as tape casting, sintering, and reducing.*
+It further targets to predict the physical properties of the fuel-electrode support across stages such as tape casting, sintering, and reduction.*

 ![Python](https://img.shields.io/badge/python-3.10-3670A0?logo=python&logoColor=ffdd54)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)